How to Make Grocery Store Flowers Look Expensive!

 I love my styled grocery store bouquets!

 It’s amazing how much a few fresh flowers can really brighten up a space and create a whole new vibe.
-These would totally make an arrangement to give away as a gift.
-I spend about $40 in grocery store flowers for two large arrangements and that is much less than buying from a florist!
+These would make perfect arrangements to give away as a gift.
+I spent about $40 in grocery store flowers for two large arrangements and that is much less than buying from a florist!

 If you have any grocery store flower tips please be sure to share them in the comments!